plumface-gcc/plumface-gcc/README.md

 # Hello, Im Time007 🌱

-- Script kiddie looking to not be a leecher
+- Passionate coder looking to not be a leecher

 - Python for web scraping, C# for everything else